 As you progress through the interesting and unique story, you’ll come across a few dungeons which you must work your way through in your search for the mysterious elevator girl.
 I’m not going to lie, I found quite a few of these to be really difficult as your character doesn’t appear to level up as much as I’d have hoped.
 You see, the enemies don’t respawn in any of the areas outside of the dungeons (except for random encounters on the map).
 This makes grinding a bit difficult and you often come up against enemies who will easily wipe you out if you don’t have enough recovery items and if you’ve not mastered the QTEs you need to perform.
 Also, I’ve noticed that some enemies were always around the same level as me, so I imagine there is some sort of automatic level parity going on where the enemies are scaled to match your level.

 I think the standout element of each of the dungeons clearly has to be the creatures who lurk there.
 From nods to pop cultures such as a Samurai Tortoise (clearly not a Ninja Turtle), a rather strange ‘Sheep Man’, an underpaid cashier who attacks by talking about how crappy her day is, and even a flasher who attacks you with the sight of his wang!
 All of these have their own unique attacks and a very, very, very long health bar.
-Which brings me to possibly issue number two – the battles are so damn long!
+This brings me to issue number two – the battles are so damn long!
 Alex, our main protagonist, sits on the bench in my game as his record throwing attack takes off hardly anything – sometimes only 1 or 2 hitpoints even if I get an 8+ combo on his QTE.
 The others are much better but still only scratch the surface.
 When you’re against a boss, expect around 30 minutes sometimes in order to take them down.

 I think the issue is because the enemies tend to be at the same level as you, and there are very few weapons you can actually buy in terms of a much more powerful attack impact, it feels like you’re chipping away at a large rock with a small spoon.
 Don’t get me wrong, I don’t mind long battles – I killed that giant turtle in FF15 on release and that took me about 80 minutes, but combined with a QTE for every single attack and defence action, it begins to get old and tiresome after ten minutes or so.
 However, I’ve not grown tired of YIIK yet as the story has me hooked, so even though it frustrates me at times, I’m addicted to it and can’t stop playing.